 Call your ISP and talk to them!
 Discuss your concerns over the collection and sale of your Internet data, and explain what you want to see your ISP do about them.
 If enough people put pressure on ISPs to respect their online privacy, these companies may change their policies.
 At the very least, there’s no real harm in calling your ISP and letting them know that you’re aware of the issues.

 It is, unfortunately, too late to stop SJR34 now.
-However, there are still things that you can do to make your government representatives aware that you are concerned about your privacy online, and that you are displeased with their collective refusal to support initiatives like the FCC's broadband Internet privacy rules.
-For example, this clever crowd-funding campaign raised money in an attempt to buy the Internet activity data of the politicians in Congress who voted in favour of SJR34; they raised over $50,000 in their first week of fundraising!
+However, there are still things that you can do to make your government representatives aware that you are concerned about your privacy online, and that you are displeased with their collective refusal to support initiatives like the FCC’s broadband Internet privacy rules.
+For example, this clever crowd-funding campaign raised money in an attempt to buy the Internet activity data of the politicians in Congress who voted in favor of SJR34; they raised over $50,000 in their first week of fundraising!